-Appointed Cultural Ambassadors to the European Union in March 2012, recent seasons have seen Spira mirabilis perform at Musikfest Bremen, London’s Southbank Centre, Essen Philharmonie, the Aldeburgh Festival and as part of Hélène Grimaud’s Domaine Privé at Cité de la Musique and Salle Pleyel.
+Appointed Cultural Ambassadors to the European Union in March 2012, Spira mirabilis’ previous seasons included performances at Musikfest Bremen, London’s Southbank Centre, Essen Philharmonie, Aldeburgh Festival and at Cité de la Musique and Salle Pleyel.

 Spira mirabilis is made up of elite young professional musicians from around the world active in many of the best European orchestras.
 Working without a conductor and in the spirit of an enlarged chamber group, they immerse themselves in the score with the aim of reaching an interpretative consensus on a shared vision allied to a complete synthesis with the work.